bkrieger1991/rabbitcli/readme.md

 It allows you to configure more than one instance, to e.g. perform actions on your local development instance as well on your staging or productive environment.

-It's written in C# .NET 6.0 and available for download in the branch `releases`.
+It's written in C# .NETCore and available for download in the branch `releases`.

 - [What is RabbitCLI?](#what-is-rabbitcli)
 - [RabbitMQ HTTP-Proxy Docker-Image](#rabbitmq-http-proxy-docker-image)